History of Cal State San Marcos

 A major infrastructure project completed in 1996 supported additional buildings planned to accommodate expected growth.
 University Hall, a classroom/office building, was completed in 1998.
-Two additional buildings, Science Hall II and the Arts Building, were opened in 2002.
+Two additional buildings, Science Hall II and the Arts Building, opened in 2002.

-In August 2007 the Center for Children and Families opened its doors to the children of students, faculty, staff, and community members.
-This facility provides not only childcare services but also educational opportunities for the School of Education and Psychology programs.
+In August 2007, the Center for Children and Families opened its doors to the children of students, faculty, staff, and community members.
+This facility not only provides childcare services but also educational opportunities for the School of Education and psychology programs.

 Construction was completed in late summer 2019 on the new Extended Learning building.
 Part of a public-private partnership – the first of its kind in the state’s history – the project includes a 135,000-square-foot, six-story building, an accompanying 709-space parking garage, and a pedestrian bridge over Barham Drive.
 The project was completed in time for the Fall 2019 semester.

 History of Tukwut at Cal State San Marcos

 In 1990 the first class of students at Cal State San Marcos decided they would like to honor the indigenous people on whose ancestral lands the new university was soon to be built.
 They approached librarian Bonnie Biggs, who was doing work with the local American Indian community.
 The students wanted to learn the Luiseño words for “mountain lion” and “pioneer.”